 There are a lot of people buying land as opposed to putting money into the stock market or into buying bonds.
 I have often heard the comment that land is simpler than buying a house.
 They tend to picture the problems with flipping houses.
 For example having to get an inspection and discovering plumbing or electrical problems, termite damage, or foundation issues.

-This is true; however, land has its own set of issues.
-Usually by the time you’re flipping a house, the developer of that home already overcame all the land issues and details.
+This is true; however, the land has its own set of issues.
+Usually, by the time you’re flipping a house, the developer of that home already overcame all the land issues and details.
 So, when purchasing land, you now must deal with those challenges.
 Here are 10 tips for buying land to help you make good decisions and negotiate better deals while navigating those challenges.

 1. Inspect the Terrain